P&O UK (P&O Cruises)

 - The vessel was laid down in 2011, and its name was announced in 2013.
 P&O Britannia features a 308 ft / 94 m long Union Jack flag on hull's bow - world's biggest of its kind.

 - The vessel is the first Monfalcone-made cruise ship with 2 funnels.
 The last ocean liner with 2 funnels (SS Eugenio C) was delivered by Monfalcone shipyard in 1966.

-- For the naming ceremony was used a nebuchadnezzar British Brut NV (from Wiston Estate Winery, England's Sussex region).
-For the cruise ship christening event were deliverd thousands of bottles "Rose Vintage 2011" and "Brut NV".
+- For the naming ceremony was used a nebuchadnezzar British Brut NV (from Winston Estate Winery, England's Sussex region).
+For the cruise ship's christening event, thousands of bottles "Rose Vintage 2011" and "Brut NV" were delivered.

 - The Britannia ship's godmother is Her Majesty The Queen of Great Britain.
 On the naming ceremony, she was accompanied by HRH The Duke of Edinburgh and Prince Philip.
 The event took place in Southampton on March 10, 2015.
 The list of other P and O cruise ships named by British Royals includes Oriana (April 6, 1995, by HM The Queen), Aurora (April 27, 2000, by HRH The Princess Royal) and the ships Oceana and Adonia (both named on May 21, 2003, by HRH The Princess Royal and her daughter Zara Phillips).